ParkerZA/blog/src/markdown-pages/goals.md

 Luckily for me, the information I needed was all already out there, on the ether of the internet.
 So I started reading and watching and absorbing everything I could.

-Usually the top answer is always self-discipline, which is probably correct, but there's no point being disciplined if it's not in service of something.

-Just to be clear, I haven't accomplished much or anything truly noteworthy, besides reaching one of my main goals (still a work in progress!)
+Just to be clear, I haven't accomplished much or anything truly noteworthy, besides reaching one of my main goals.
 But I believe this information, which I've gleaned from people much, much smarter than me, can be helpful to anybody in the same predicament I was in.

 Cool?